 - H. Cash Equivalents The College considers investments with a maturity of three months or less when purchased to be cash equivalents on the consolidated statement of financial position and for purposes of preparing the consolidated statement of cash flows.
 The College maintains cash and cash equivalent balances at various financial institutions which, at times, may exceed federally insured limits and may exceed reported values due to outstanding checks. - I. Interest Rate Swaps Derivative instruments (interest rate swaps) are recorded by the College on the consolidated statement of financial position at fair value, as described in Note 1.G.
 The College's interest rate swap agreements are used to manage exposure to interest rate movement by effectively changing the variable rates on the College's capital lease obligations to a fixed rate.
 The critical terms of the interest rate swap agreements and the interest-bearing debt associated with the swap agreements are similar.
 The interest rate swaps qualify and have been designated and accounted for as fair value hedges.
 Changes in fair market value of the interest rate swaps are recognized as a change in net assets on the consolidated statement of activities in the period of change, following GAAP guidance specific to non-for-profit organizations (see Note 8). - J. Investments Investments are carried at fair value as described in Note 1.G.
 Investments received from donors as gifts are recorded at fair value at the date of gift.
-Investment return is recorded net of expenses and includes interest, dividends and both realized and unrealized gains and losses. - Alternative investments include interests in hedge funds, private equity, real estate and commodities funds.
-The College held alternative investments valued at \$492,408,195 and \$365,686,522, representing 47% and 39% of the total assets as of June 30, 2021 and 2020, respectively.
+Investment return is recorded net of expenses and includes interest, dividends and both realized and unrealized gains and losses.

+Alternative investments include interests in hedge funds, private equity, real estate and commodities funds.
+The College held alternative investments valued at \$464,111,405 and \$492,408,195, representing 44% and 47% of the total assets as of June 30, 2022 and 2021, respectively.
 Because alternative investments may not be entirely readily marketable, their estimated fair value is subject to uncertainty and, therefore, may differ from the value that would have been reported had a ready market for such investments existed.
 Such differences could be material.
-Also see Fair Values of Financial Instruments section. - K. Restricted Cash At June 30, 2021, cash includes restricted bond proceeds of \$18,079,074 (see Note 8).

-- L. Loans Receivable Loans receivable, which include Perkins and Kenyon College loans, are carried at unpaid principal balances, less an allowance for uncollectible loans of \$40,000 at June 30, 2021 and 2020.
+- K. Loans Receivable Loans receivable, which include Perkins and Kenyon College loans, are carried at unpaid principal balances, less an allowance for uncollectible loans of \$40,000 at June 30, 2022 and 2021.
 Periodic evaluation of the adequacy of the allowance is based on past loan loss experience and current economic conditions.
 Interest income is recorded as monthly payments are received.
 Loans receivable are considered to be past due if a payment is not made within 30 days of the payment due date.
-Interest on past due loans is not accrued and recognized only to the extent cash payments are received. - M. Interests in Charitable Trusts Irrevocable charitable remainder trusts and charitable lead trusts that are held in trust by others have been included in the College's accompanying consolidated financial statements as an asset and as contribution revenue as of the date the College is notified of its interest in the irrevocable trust. - N. Property and Equipment, Net Acquisitions of property and equipment are stated at cost or at the fair market value of the properties when acquired by gift.
+Interest on past due loans is not accrued and recognized only to the extent cash payments are received. - L. Interests in Charitable Trusts Irrevocable charitable remainder trusts and charitable lead trusts that are held in trust by others have been included in the College's accompanying consolidated financial statements as an asset and as contribution revenue as of the date the College is notified of its interest in the irrevocable trust. - M. Property and Equipment, Net Acquisitions of property and equipment are stated at cost or at the fair market value of the properties when acquired by gift.
 It is the policy of the College to capitalize additions and, for replacements, to capitalize the incremental increase in cost of plant and equipment items.
 Maintenance, repairs and minor renewals are charged to expense when incurred.